YorVeX/xObsBeam/README.md

 Both [NDI](https://github.com/obs-ndi/obs-ndi) and [Teleport](https://github.com/fzwoch/obs-teleport) do the same as this plugin, but transmit their video feeds using a lossy compression.
 They do this for a good reason, it saves a tremendous amount of bandwidth while at the same time to the human eye losing almost no visual quality (despite the term "lossy").
 But while the visual quality shouldn't be of much concern, it also comes with a performance hit, since CPU and/or GPU resources are needed to do the compression work.

 ### Local transmission
 A use case where this seems unnecessary is when trasmitting data from one OBS instance to another within the same machine (so no network between them).
-E.g. when the first OBS instance is for recording and it sends the feed to a second OBS instance for streaming, which adds some panels and effects only for the stream which shouldn't be visible in the recording (other solutions to achieve that currently don't seem to be really stable).
+E.g. when the first OBS instance is for recording and it sends the feed to a second OBS instance for streaming, which adds some panels, alerts, animations and other effects only for the stream which shouldn't be visible in the recording (other solutions to achieve that currently don't seem to be really stable).
+In that case both encoding and decoding work would hit the same machine.

 ### Notes on performance
 If you are hoping that this solution has zero resource usage you will be disappointed.
 Beside the obvious memory needs to store several uncompressed frames on both sender and receiver side (a small queue is always needed) a significant amount of CPU usage is already caused at the moment where you activate any output plugin in OBS, even if the plugin is not doing anything with that data at all.
 Also managing and transferring vast amounts of data takes some resources.
 However, it will still be less than when encoding/compression would be added on top of this.